Neues vom Süderhof

 Neues vom Süderhof (lit.
 "News from the Suderhof") is a German children's television series.
-The heart of the series are the five Brendel children who live on the Süderhof farm.
-Dr. Günther Brendel is a veterinarian and his wife Sonia is an author writing a book about parenting.
+The heart of the series is the five Brendel children who live on the Süderhof farm.
+Dr. Günther Brendel is a veterinarian, and his wife Sonia is an author who is writing a book about parenting.
 They live with their two daughters, Bimbo and Molle, and next-door live Grandma and Grandpa Brendel.
 After Günther's brother and sister-in-law are killed in a plane crash, Sonia and Günther adopt their children, Dany, Peggy, and Benny.
 Thus, the series chronicles the experiences of these five children and their lives on the Süderhof farm.

 The series was very popular with children and early youths in Germany and was re-aired multiple times.
 Many episodes were also shown on the popular children's entertainment show Tigerenten Club.

 Production

 Neues vom Süderhof (Neues vom Süderhof) was written by Marlies Kerremans, and is based on the novels by Hamburg author Brigitte Blobel.
 This ARD and Norddeutscher Rundfunk (NDR) TV show ran from 1991 to 1997 and had 52 episodes.

 The series was originally produced and broadcast by ARD as a 13-episode series in 1991.
 "Süderhof I" refers to the 13 episodes in the 1991–92 season.
 After ARD lost the broadcasting rights to Süderhof I, no new episodes were produced.
 After a break of several years, NDR produced a reboot in 1995.
 "Süderhof II" refers to the 39 episodes of 1995–1997.
 Because Brigitte Blobel specified that the children do not age in the books, almost the entire team of actors was recast.
 Additionally, the spirit of the TV series changed greatly from Suderhof I to Suderhof II.

 The main filming locations were a horse farm in Handeloh with many outdoor scenes in the area, the city center of Buchholz (Nordheide) and the Gymnasium in Trittau, but also numerous other places in the southern and eastern parts of Hamburg.
 Monika Zinnenberg directed all the episodes, and the screenplay was written by Marlies Kerremans based on the literary sources of Brigitte Blobel.
 The theme music was composed by Rolf Zuckowski, and the background music came from Süderhof I by Michael Reinecke, who provided the German contributions to the Euro Vision Song Contest in 1983 and 1984.

 The opening theme song was written and composed by Rolf Zuckowski.
 "Wir sind die Kinder vom Süderhof" (lit.
 "We are the children of the Suderhof") has become a very popular standalone song in German culture.